 Paragraph 1) This study contributes to the literature on how decisions are made in groups and whether there are leader-follower dynamics.
 In its current form the analysis needs to be developed much further to be convincing and rigorous, and the sample needs to be expanded to other groups of goats.
 It also does not seem of sufficient novelty or general interest to be published in Royal Society Proceedings B.

 Paragraph 2) A major concern is the small sample size, all data and hence conclusions come from only “a group of adult female goats (n=16)”, meaning that essentially the sample size when drawing conclusions on group behaviour is 1; there is no replication.
 All the conclusions are also based on only “n=21 decisions”, which are those that meet the authors’ criteria for inclusion (thresholds are often used to categorise behaviour from continuous data such as speeds, but there is no sensitivity analysis to demonstrate that the results are insensitive to these chosen thresholds).

+Given that our conclusions are drawn from data with one herd of goats, we have now couched our results as a case study, testing the novel framework/dataset we present (Lines xxx-xxx).

+We have undertaken undertaken a sensitivity analyses to determine how different time windows impact the main dependent variables (supplementary material).
+We find…

 This makes the study a pilot which needs replicating in different herds, rather than something that can be published as it is.
-One solution without further data collection would to do some serious modelling (more detail below) and make the model the main part of the paper, with this initial data from a single goat herd as a test for the model.
+One solution without further data collection would to do some serious modelling (more detail below) and make the model the main part of the paper, with this initial data from a single goat herd as a test for the model.We now present the goat data as a first test of the conceptual model we present (Lines xxx-xxx), and acknowledge that this work needs to be replicated in more herds/species/contexts (Lines xxx-xxx).

-We appreciate the reviewer’s concerns about the validity of the goat data, and we agree that our conclusions based on such a small sample size are premature.
-We have therefore restructured the paper to place emphasis on the novel test employed, with the goat data, instead, as a useful worked example.

 Modelling our goat’s social interactions would be subject to the same scrutiny with regards to our sample size.
 Interaction “rules” pulled from our small dataset may not be representative.
 More work on this potentially biased “pilot” may not be advantageous.
 Instead, we have suggested lab systems to be a better starting point for our test.
 Sensitivity analysis falls under the same bracket, more rigorous exploration of a preliminary (and potentially invalid – see comment below under Paragraph 4) dataset is not a good use of time.
 Sensitivity analysis has been recommended for future practitioners who – as was the case in our study - cannot control critical decision points.